the-fool/thomasruble.com/site/content/blog/dotnet-postgres-docker.md

 ## Abstract

-In this article, you'll learn how to set up a fresh [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) project to use a [PostgreSQL](https://www.postgresql.org/) database.
-We'll do this the easy way: using [Docker](https://www.docker.com/) to take care of all the heavy lifting when it comes to installing these packages.
-In fact, it's so easy to use Docker, we'll throw in an [Angular](https://angular.io/) app just because we can.
+In this tutorial, you'll learn how to set up a fresh [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) project connected to a [PostgreSQL](https://www.postgresql.org/) database.
+Instead of going through the hoops to install these packages on your OS, we'll get up and running the easy way: with [Docker](https://www.docker.com/).
+Docker will take care of all the heavy lifting when it comes to installing these packages, coordinating their execution, and monitoring their operation.
+In fact, it's so easy to develop with Docker, we'll throw in an [Angular](https://angular.io/) app just because we can!
+By the end, we'll have a full web-app framework in place, with a client, REST API, and database ready to go.

 ## Show me the code!